Political integration of India: Colonial enclaves

 Portugal, in contrast, resisted diplomatic solutions.
-It viewed its continued possession of its Indian enclaves as a matter of national pride and, in 1951, it amended its constitution to convert its possessions in India into Portuguese provinces.
+It viewed its continued possession of its enclaves in the Indian subcontinent as a matter of national pride and, in 1951, it amended its constitution to convert its possessions in India into Portuguese provinces.
 In July 1954, an uprising in Dadra and Nagar Haveli threw off Portuguese rule.
 The Portuguese attempted to send forces from Daman to reoccupy the enclaves, but were prevented from doing so by Indian troops.
 Portugal initiated proceedings before the International Court of Justice to compel India to allow its troops access to the enclave, but the Court rejected its complaint in 1960, holding that India was within its rights in denying Portugal military access.
 In 1961, the Constitution of India was amended to incorporate Dadra and Nagar Haveli into India as a Union Territory.

 Goa, Daman and Diu remained an outstanding issue.
 On 15 August 1955, five thousand non-violent demonstrators marched against the Portuguese at the border, and were met with gunfire, killing 22.
 In December 1960, the United Nations General Assembly rejected Portugal's contention that its overseas possessions were provinces, and formally listed them as "non-self-governing territories".
 Although Nehru continued to favour a negotiated solution, the Portuguese suppression of a revolt in Angola in 1961 radicalised Indian public opinion, and increased the pressure on the Government of India to take military action.
 African leaders, too, put pressure on Nehru to take action in Goa, which they argued would save Africa from further horrors.
 On 18 December 1961, following the collapse of an American attempt to find a negotiated solution, the Indian Army entered Portuguese India and defeated the Portuguese garrisons there.
 The Portuguese took the matter to the Security Council but a resolution calling on India to withdraw its troops immediately was defeated by the USSR's veto.
 Portugal surrendered on 19 December.
-This take-over ended the last of the European colonies in India.
+This take-over ended the last of the European colonies in the Indian subcontinent.
 Goa was incorporated into India as a centrally administered union territory and, in 1987, became a state.